 I’ve actually written a post about how anxiety made me realise my dreams, you can read it here.

-If you want to read another blogger’s thoughts on it, go to link Rachel @ Mummy in training has actually written a post about how it helped her post-natal anxiety.
+If you want to read another blogger’s thoughts on it, source link Rachel @ Mummy in training has actually written a post about how it helped her post-natal anxiety.
 Go check it out!

 The problem with mental health is that there is still a stigma attached to it.
 This makes things a little difficult when trying to overcome it.